pierogies and Blintzes - ?

 Remove to waxed paper or parchment paper and repeat with remaining batter and butter.
 Serve immediately or wrap and freeze up to 1 month.

 Use the savory nalesniki recipe for savory fillings and the sweet nalesniki recipe for sweet fillings.
-Place 2 heaping tablespoons filling on each nalesniki and fold the sides in first and then bottom, rolling away from yourself, as for an eggroll or burrito.
+Place 2 heaping tablespoons filling on each Nalesniki and fold the sides in first and then bottom, rolling away from yourself, as for an eggroll or burrito.

-Filled nalesniki may be panfried in butter or baked in a buttered casserole dish until the filling is set.
-Some prefer to dip their nalesniki in beaten egg and then in fine, dry bread crumbs.
+Filled Nalesniki may be panfried in butter or baked in a buttered casserole dish until the filling is set.
+Some prefer to dip their Nalesniki in beaten egg and then in fine, dry bread crumbs.
 They are then fried in butter or a small amount of hot oil until golden on all sides.

 Nalesniki Sweet Cheese Filling: